thestippe/thestippe.github.io/_drafts/statistics/predictive_checks.md

-When you are performing a prior predictive check, you are verifying if your model is flexible enough to include what you know about the problem.
+When you are performing a prior predictive check, you are verifying if your model is flexible enough to include what you know about the problem and that you are implementing the appropriate constraints.

 There are many ways you can perform this, and this can be done by generating fake data